 Using digital technologies and tools to tackle complex inquiries into cultural and social problems.

-Working group members: Raymond Knapp and Chris Johanson
+Working group members: Thomas Hodgson and Chris Johanson

 Publication, performance, archiving, and other scholarly and creative work that fundamentally rely on digital technology are now pervasive.
 Moreover, projects that involve innovation in publication, access, and the transformation of digital media are necessarily collaborative, involving individual researchers, research teams (sometimes extramural), libraries and archives, university presses, and campus IT resources, including both hardware and specialized software.
 The work of digital scholarship and creative activities can include developing, supporting, or implementing interfaces to archival materials, interactive digital arguments and data visualizations, 3D virtual worlds, digital cartography and GIS, virtual and augmented performances, digital museums, AI-generated art, textual and image analysis at scale, digital teaching resources, game-development in the service of disabled communities, and the like.